 Director Zhao Liang

-Behemoth will make its UK premiere on 26 April 2016 at the ICA, London, in the Frames of Representation festival, followed by a Q&A with Liang Zhao.
+UK premiere 26 April 2016 in the Frames of Representation festival

 Behemoth opens with a wide shot of an excavation site in Inner Mongolia, which is quickly disrupted by a series of detonations and alternating angles bringing us incrementally closer to ground level and into the throes of the destruction.
 Much of the film is set in and around these sites, which we soon learn are but a sampling of the region’s many coal and iron mines employing an untold number of Chinese labourers.
 In these scenes Zhao and his camera take on the role of observer, indexing the various labour-intensive activities that comprise the vocational life of the miner.
 Caravans are deployed, dirt is shovelled, hills are razed, foundations are bulldozed and solids are melted into pools of cascading lava – all in the name of exhuming natural resources.